karolgotow/libvibrant/README.md

 edited headers so it actually compiles on ubuntu 22.04

-build is available in packages
+build is available in releases

 <img src="assets/vibrant.svg" width="64" alt="Logo" title="vibrant Logo"> vibrant
 -------